 Spam is commonly defined as the sending of unsolicited bulk e-mail of either commercial or non-commercial intent.
 Spam includes, but is not limited to: advertisements, pyramid schemes, chain letters, propaganda, unwanted questionable subject matter, and/or email that contains a false or misleading header, subject line, identification of the sender, return address, routing or transmission path or other indication of origin, or that uses a third party domain name without permission.
 In addition, spam includes email that aims to market goods or services sent without the consent/solicitation of the recipient, or without a preexisting relationship between the sender and recipient.
 Presently, there is no universal method of definitively identifying and preventing email spam.
 This is a global problem, not confined to Harrisburg University.

-Users are able to forward suspicious messages to Microsoft’s Office 365 (O365)’s mail monitoring team directly via the email@example.com, firstname.lastname@example.org addresses, and email@example.com.
+If you are ever unsure about the legitimacy of a specific email please forward the email to spam@HarrisburgU.edu.
+Users are also able to forward suspicious messages to Microsoft’s Office 365 (O365)’s mail monitoring team directly via the email@example.com, firstname.lastname@example.org.

 Report Suspicious Emails in Outlook